raunakgurud09/realtime/README.md

 # Realtime

-This repository contains a basic chat/video application built with Node.js, Next.js, and Socket.IO, WebRTC.
+This repository contains a web application built with Node.js, react.js, and Socket.IO, WebRTC.
 The application demonstrates the integration of these technologies to create a real-time web application.
+The scope of this application to to go beyond basic application and implement websocket connection for scale using redis and kafka

 ## Prerequisites